DaveTrev/p4-Django-diary/TESTING.md

 On posting a diary entry time, I could not find a way to correctly localise the time displayed.
 I have removed this.
 In future updates, I plan to let the user input the date of their learning.

+### 5. Search Bar
+The search bar is working on entry list page, but on removing text from the search bar input the page does not refresh.

 :arrow_left: [Return to the README](README.md)